nunocoracao/n9o.xyz/content/posts/202403-execution-is-king/index.md

   - nunocoracao
 ---

-As a Product Manager, more often than not, I notice people mixing up discussions about ideas and executions.
-Both when choosing new initiatives to bet on but also when evaluating what is happening in their industry.
-I think that knowing the difference between these two concepts is key for someone working on _building_ ideas, and can, ultimately, make a team succeed or fail.
+As a Product Manager, more often than not, I notice people mixing up ideas and _execution_ in discussions.
+Both when choosing evaluating new initiatives to bet on and when evaluating what is happening in their industry.
+Knowing the difference between these two concepts, how to manage them, and what importance they should have in different occasions is key for someone working on _building_ ideas (e.g. Product), and can, ultimately, make a company/team succeed or fail.